namanattri/web-dev-zero-to-xp/assignments/day-3/js/02_operators_assignment.md

 # Assignment 2: Operators

-Complete the following coding challenges to practice working with different types of operators in Python.
+Complete the following coding challenges to practice working with different types of operators in JavaScript/TypeScript.

 ---